adamdeprince/cloudyfiles/README.md

 Its on Pypi.
 Just run this:

-    $ pip install --upgrade cloudydict
+    $ pip install --upgrade cloudyfiles

 Tutorial
 --------

-You might want to take a look at cloudydict's homepage: http://wnyc.github.io/cloudydict/
+You might want to take a look at cloudyfiles's homepage: http://wnyc.github.io/cloudyfiles/

 Manifesto
 ---------